 All Kavli Conversations will be held at the Carter Journalism Institute—20 Cooper Square, 7th Floor Commons [between 5th and 6th Streets])—with a pre-event reception beginning at 6 p.m.
 A live web cast of each conversation begins at 6:30 p.m.
 They are free and open to the public; entry is on a first-come, first-served basis.
 Subways: 6, Astor Place; N, R, 8th Street.
 For more information, please call 212.998.7980.

-For more information and to view a live webcast (6:30 p.m. start time) of each session, click here.
+A live webcast (6:30 p.m. start time) of each session will be available.

 “Particle Fever and the Grandfather Paradox: Physics for Everyone,” March 9